Planning & Preparation

 First and foremost, an idea has to grow, a dream, something that you want to experience and/or achieve.
-Some people want to experience something, but the adventure transforms into ticking of miles rather than exploring it.
-Some want to enjoy a laid back adventure, while others fight hard for a goal few people have reached before.
+Some people want to experience something special, but the adventure transforms into ticking off miles rather than exploring it.
+Some want to enjoy a laid-back adventure, while others fight hard for a goal few people have reached before.

 Today we are easily inspired and saturated by information and images from social media.
-Many people want to “copy” the experience shared by others, maybe they get jealous, some get gloomy and low when they may feel that they have an eventless life.
+Many people want to copy the experience shared by others, maybe they get jealous, some get gloomy and low.
 However, we do not usually know how or what happens behind the scenes.
-My thought with this is that it is positive to be inspired by others, but that you should stay faithful to yourself and still run your race.
+My thinking with this is that it is positive to be inspired by others, but that you should stay faithful to yourself and run your own race.

 Reading a book about a person crossing a continent may inspire you to run in the woods or start training.
-But it might be good there.
 Be inspired, find your own way and shape your dream.
-The answer is not always clear but the tools below helps me a lot while planning something new or thinking about today’s agenda.
+The answer is not always clear but these tools help me a lot while planning something new or thinking about today’s agenda

 It’s a balance between travelling far enough to finish the adventure